8 in 10 young single S'poreans want to marry: Survey

 SINGAPORE - The desire to form families remains strong in Singapore, with about eight in 10 young singles indicating they want to marry, a recent Marriage and Parenthood survey found.

-Although a majority of 80 per cent of the singles aged 21 to 35 polled in the survey wanted to marry, the number has been declining over the years.
-In 2016, the figure was 83 per cent and in 2012, it was 86 per cent.
+Although a majority of 80 per cent of the singles aged 21 to 35 polled in the survey wanted to marry, the proportion has been declining over the years.
+In 2016, it was 83 per cent and in 2012, it was 86 per cent.

 The results of the survey, conducted between February and June 2021, were released by the National Population and Talent Division on Monday.